music dictionary : As - As

 assolvere(Italian) perform, acquit, absolve (religious)

-assombrir(French) darken, make gloomy
+assombrir(French) to darken, to make gloomy

-assomigliare a(Italian) be like, resemble
+assomigliare a(Italian) to be like, to resemble

 Assonance(English, French) similarity of tone, resemblance of sound, the matching of vowel or consonant sounds or of syllabic rhythm but without the necessity of rhyme, thus 'moat' and 'load' or 'lover' and 'hover'